“Miracles, indeed, would prove something,” says the skeptic in Alciphron, “but what proof have we of these miracles?”

 Most modern problems for conservative Christianity are mounted from skepticism and based on a healthy dose of naturalism.
 Skeptics assume that the resurrection was mythological—they claim that this presumption is warranted based on our prior experience of “the way things are.”
 David Hume, and more recently Bart Ehrman, have famously argued that it is irrational to believe in miracles because they are the least likely events possible.
 Ehrman’s argument goes:

-1. By definition, a miracle is the most improbable of events; the probability of a miracle is infinitesimally remote.
+1. By definition, a miracle is the most improbable of events; the probability of a miracle is infinitesimally remote.2.
+A historian can establish only what likely happened in the past.3.
+A historian can never establish that a miracle happened.

 It’s assumed within this argument that miracles are violations of natural law.
 However, there is a problem with this since no real definition for natural law exists that is accepted across the board.
 Philosopher and atheist J.L.
 Mackie defines natural law as, “The laws of nature … describe the ways in which the world—including, of course, human beings—works when left to itself, when not interfered with.
 A miracle occurs when the world is not left to itself, when something distinct from the natural order as a whole intrudes into it” (Mackie 1982: 19–20).
 However, some philosophers go further, claiming that miracles require some kind of “Deity” to act.
 Hume argued that a miracle was an event brought about by a “Deity.”